A Saint Who Levels Up Through Necromancy

 I’ll play along with your little scheme.

-The moment Zerkaden walked into the center of the U-shaped zombie horde, Yujin snapped his fingers and the zombies pounced on him all at once.
+The moment Zerkaden stepped into the center of the U-shaped horde, a finger snapped, thwack, and the zombies pounced on him all at once.

 — Crrrk, crrk.